4equest/Mystic-Tools/README.md

 # Cautions
 I am not responsible if your keyboard stops working with this program! **At your own risk!!**
 * If msi center is installed, it may not work properly.
-Please remove the dll after obtaining it.
+Please remove after obtaining dll.
 * Playing videos may load the keyboard and cause it to freeze.
 If this happens, please unplug the USB.
+* Chattering may occur during video playback.

 # Requirements
 * MsiHid_x64.dll : You can find it somewhere in the directory where the msi center executable binary resides.
 Or you may be able to find it on the net...